chef/chef-web-docs/chef_master/source/api_chef_server.rst

    * - ``200``
      - OK.
 The request was successful.
 The user association was removed.
    * - ``401``
      - Unauthorized.
 The user or client who made the request could not be authenticated.
-Verify the user/client name, and that the correct key was used to sign the request.
+Verify the user/client name and that the correct key was used to sign the request.
    * - ``403``
      - Forbidden.
 The user who made the request is not authorized to perform the action.
    * - ``404``